-Section 10.854(1)(e)5., Rules of the Auditor General, requires the name or official title of the entity.
-The official title of the entity is Lincoln-Marti Charter Schools, Inc. (Osceola Campus Charter School).
+Section 10.854(1)(e)5., Rules of the Auditor General, requires the name or official title of the entity and the school code assigned by the Florida Department of Education be disclosed in this management letter.
+The official title and the school code assigned by the Florida Department of Education of the entity are Lincoln-Marti Charter Schools, Inc. (Osceola Campus Charter School); 0182.

-Financial Condition
+Financial Condition and Management

-Sections 10.854(1)(e)2., Rules of the Auditor General, requires that we report the results of our determination as to whether or not the School has met one or more of the conditions described in Section 218:503(1), Florida Statutes, and identification of the specific condition(s) met.
-In connection with our audit, we determined that the School did not meet any of the conditions described in Section 218:503(1), Florida Statutes.
+Sections 10.854(1)(e)2. and 10.855(11), Rules of the Auditor General, requires that we report the results of our determination as to whether or not the School has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific condition(s) met.
+In connection with our audit, we determined that the School did not meet any of the conditions described in Section 218.503(1), Florida Statutes.